chipzoller/hugo-clarity/README.md

 If that seems like a lot of setup, it's meant to reduce the pain of pulling in new versions of Hugo Clarity when they are released.

 To pull in theme updates, run `hugo mod get -u github.com/chipzoller/hugo-clarity`.
-You can also update all your Hugo modules with `hugo mod get -u ./...`.
-[Read more about updating Hugo modules.](https://gohugo.io/hugo-modules/use-modules/#update-modules)
+You can also update all your Hugo modules with `hugo mod get -u ./...` -- [read more about updating Hugo modules](https://gohugo.io/hugo-modules/use-modules/#update-modules).

 > There is [more you can do with hugo modules](https://github.com/rootwork/hugo-module-site), but this will suffice for our use case here.